 What can I do at school?
 See what's happening around the devil fundraising community in schools.

-We are calling on all schools to get involved - dress in black and white, donate a gold coin and raise funds for the Tasmanian devils fight against DFTD.
+Join us this year to help secure a future for the Tassie devil.
+We are calling on all businesses, community groups and schools to organise a Black and White Day to raise funds for the Tasmanian devils' fight against DFTD.
 It's easy to take part, you can email us for details at Devil.Appeal@utas.edu.au.
-To find out more information, click on this Black and White Day flyer.
+To find out more information, click on this Black and White Day flyer .